Anything But Conservative: Background

 The Progressive Conservative Premier of Newfoundland and Labrador Danny Williams attracted national attention on December 23, 2004, when he ordered all Canadian flags removed from provincial buildings during a dispute with then Prime Minister Paul Martin.
-Williams wanted the province to keep all of its offshore oil and gas revenues, along with equalization payments, an exception to the fiscal formula which rescinded equalization transfer payments to a province that had increased natural resources revenues.
+Williams demanded that the province to keep all of its offshore oil and gas revenues, along with equalization payments, an exception to the fiscal formula which rescinded equalization transfer payments to a province that had increased natural resources revenues.
 Martin largely accepted Williams' demands in late January 2005, supposedly due to an expected by-election (incumbent Liberal MP Lawrence D. O'Brien was terminally ill) that would hold the balance of power for the Liberal minority government.
-After O'Brien's death, Todd Russell retained the seat for the Liberals in the resulting by-election held on May 24, 2005, which helped to shore up the Martin government's tenuous position in parliament.
+After O'Brien's death, Todd Russell retained the seat for the Liberals in the resulting by-election held on May 24, 2005.

-The agreement, known as the Atlantic Accord, was unpopular in the rest of Canada as it was considered unfair to other provinces.
-It was particularly criticized by Ontario Premier Dalton McGuinty.
-While Ontario was traditionally one of Confederation's "have" provinces, while Newfoundland was a "have-not", this has changed in recent years.
-McGuinty complained that his province – already sending more money to the federal government than it gets back in equalization payments – would get further shortchanged as the accord permitted Newfoundland to keep its oil revenues rather than sharing it with the other provinces.
+The agreement, known as the Atlantic Accord was criticized for being unfair to other provinces in the rest of Canada, it was particularly criticized by Ontario Premier Dalton McGuinty.
+Ontario was traditionally one of the Confederation's "have" provinces, while Newfoundland was a "have-not", this has changed in recent years.
+McGuinty argued that his province—already sending more money to the federal government than it gets back in equalization payments—would get further short-changed as the accord permitted Newfoundland to keep its oil revenues rather than sharing them with the other provinces.
 While the accord did prolong the federal Liberal government's time in power, it was viewed as "short-term gain for long-term pain" as Paul Martin gained a reputation for doing or saying whatever was possible in order to stay in power, something that caused Ontario voters to become disenchanted with the Liberals.

-On January 4, 2006, during the 2006 Federal Election campaign, the then-opposition Conservative party leader Stephen Harper sent a letter to the conservative Premier of Newfoundland and Labrador Danny Williams with the following statement regarding the federal equalization formula:
+On January 4, 2006, during the 2006 Federal Election campaign, the then-opposition Conservative party leader Stephen Harper sent a letter to the conservative Premier of Newfoundland and Labrador, Danny Williams, with the following statement regarding the federal equalization formula: